So, today I wanted to address the elephant in the room, "Should you ask questions as a starting developer?".

 This is a complicated topic since every person and platform has its own set of rules on how you should ask questions.
-My best advice is to ask the item as you would want to receive it.
+My best advice is to ask about the item as you want to receive it.

 A personal favorite is asking people who know nothing about development a development-related question.
 Why?
 They come with out-of-the-box solutions.
 But you have to be very careful in asking the issue since they will not understand what you are talking about.

 Example: You're stuck on a technical loop inside another loop and have no idea how to fix it.

-Let's say you ask your friend and explain in very primary language what the loop is for in the very first section.
+You ask your friend and explain what the loop is for in the very first section.
 They might say: Why do you even need x for?

 That, in turn, makes you wonder what you are doing, and maybe you'll look at it with a different set of eyes.

 Two sides of a question

-Questions are huge on assumptions; there is side A your side, you know exactly what you are asking.
-Then there's side B the receiver side; they might not know what you exactly meant or you forgot a crucial part.
+Questions are huge on assumptions; there is side A on your side, and you know exactly what you are asking.
+Then there's side B, the receiver side; they might not know what you meant or have forgotten a crucial part.

 Also, imagine this.
-Your sitting across the table from your friend in the middle is a mug.
+Sitting across the table from your friend in the middle is a mug.
 Now ask: Which side is the ear on?
-For your friend, it might be left, while for you it's right.
+For your friend, it might be left, while for you, it's right.

-As you can see, these are all items you should consider when asking a question; the more you detail and specify, the better someone can help you get to the right answer.
+As you can see, these are all items you should consider when asking a question; the more you detail and specify, the better someone can help you get to the correct answer.

 Share your answers

 If you are a person asking questions, I feel you should also be the person to share your answer to that question.
-I see it all the time you find a topic with the exact problem you have, and the only response is: "Fixed it already"...
+I see it always you find a topic with the exact problem you have, and the only response is: "Fixed it already"...